La Spezia Sion Gateway, unknown story for many

-In the state of Israel, the city of La Spezia is known as the “Sion Gateway”, remembered with emotion and affection, named with respect in the memory handed down between generations.
+In the state of Israel the city of La Spezia is known as the “Sion Gateway”, remembered with emotion and affection, named with respect in the memory handed down generation to generation.

-Yet here we do not all know the story of the Exodus mission, in which the city and its inhabitants were protagonists of an important passage in history that today risks being forgotten forever.
+Yet here we do not all know the story of the Exodus mission, in which the city and its inhabitants were protagonists of an important passage in history that today risks to be forgotten forever.

-Yesterday Do In met Orli Bach, grandaughter of the legendary commander Arazi, who in 1946 courageously led the Mission Exodus, clandestine operation that allowed many Jewish refugees survived in the Nazi camps from all over Europe to sail from La Spezia to Israel.
+Yesterday DoinItaly met Orli Bach, grandaughter of the legendary commander Arazi, who in 1946 courageously led the Mission Exodus, clandestine operation that allowed many Jewish refugees, survived in the Nazi camps from all over Europe, to sail from La Spezia to Israel.
 A moment that saw our city and its inhabitants as protagonists of an important passage in history.

-Yet not everyone here knows the fascinating story witnessed with passion in the city by the Samuel group, and that today is likely to be forgotten because of a shipyard under construction just at the Pagliari Pier, where a plaque commemorates the departure of the Fede and Fenice ships.
+Yet not everyone here knows the fascinating story witnessed with passion in the city by the Samuel group, and that today is likely to go forgotten because of a shipyard under construction just at the Pagliari Pier, where a plaque commemorates the departure of the Fede and Fenice ships.

-The development needs of the port contrast those of memory, inhostory repeating process that seems a destiny for our city?
+The needs of the port contrast those of memory, a history-repeating process that seems a destiny for our city?
 It might not always be that way.

-Commander Yehuda Arazi, known by several pseudonyms and forced to hide under disguise, tells his grandaughter, led an international case in May 1946 which epicenter was precisely the port of La Spezia where the boats Fede and Fenice were preparing to tranship 1,014 refugees.
+Commander Yehuda Arazi, known with several pseudonyms and under disguise – tells his grandaughter – led an international case in May 1946 which epicenter was precisely the port of La Spezia.
+Here, the boats Fede and Fenice were preparing to tranship 1,014 refugees.

 In that phase Great Britain, the occupying force, regulated the controlled flow of 75,000 Jews in five years to Palestine, a number that proved to be inadequate in the post-war period: Europe rejected Jews returning from extermination camps, already victims of a a strong sense of estrangement that increased the desire of the international community to return to the promised land.
 Arazi gathered the migratory flow towards the Italian ports and in particular the one in the La Spezia area, where the Jewish community gathered for weeks on the docks and received, after a first suspicious approach, the solidarity of the La Spezia people.